LucasEhlinger/Prose2Human/readme.md

 ## ToDo
-- Error management when a event name is not listed in config file.
-- Improve logs quality
-- Everything in docker, event cron execution or switch to a process.
+- Everything in docker, even cron execution or switch to a process.

 ## Contact
 If you have any questions or issues, please contact me with this repo.